Murdo-C/captainmurdo.github.io/about.md

 permalink: /about/
 ---

-Based in Edinburgh, Scotland, I help organisations rethink their customer experiences and design digital services.
+I help organisations rethink their customer experiences and design digital services.

-I studied Actuarial Science at Heriot-Watt University in Edinburgh and have since gained my CIMA qualification.
-I know a thing or two about agile as well.

 I typically work as a user researcher or product/service design lead.
 You can learn more about my work [here](/work.md/).
+I'm usually based in Edinburgh, Scotland, but my work takes me places.

+I studied Actuarial Science at Heriot-Watt University in Edinburgh and have since gained my [CIMA/CGMA](https://www.cimaglobal.com/Members/Your-Membership-Information/The-CGMA-Designation/) qualification.
+I know a thing or two about [agile](https://www.scrumalliance.org/community/profile/mconnochie) as well.

 I enjoy technology, coffee, and reading.